SCHEDULES

 2. The Speaker shall then read out the names of the candidates in case of election of the Chief Minister under rule 20 or as the case may be, the resolution under rule 22 or rule 23 before the Assembly and ask the members who wish to vote in favour of a candidate/resolution to pass in single file through the entrance where tellers shall be posted to record the votes.
 On reaching the desk of the tellers, each member shall, in turn, call out the division number allotted to him under these rules.
 The tellers shall then mark off his number on the division list simultaneously calling out the name of the member.
 In order to ensure that his vote has been properly recorded, the member shall not move off until he has clearly heard the teller call out his name.
 After a member has recorded his vote, he shall not return to the Chamber until bells are rung under para 3.

 3. When the Speaker finds that all the members who wished to vote have recorded their votes, he shall announce that the voting has concluded.
-Thereupon the Secretary shall cause the division list to be collected, count the recorded votes and present the result of the count to the Speaker.
+Thereupon the [4][Secretary General] shall cause the division list to be collected, count the recorded votes and present the result of the count to the Speaker.
 The Speaker shall then direct that the bells be rung for two minutes to enable the members to return to the Chamber.
 After the bells stop ringing, the Speaker shall announce the result of the poll to the Assembly.]

 Third Schedule